 Village open spaces

 You can hold events on other pieces of land as long as you have permission from the landowner.
 Most sports grounds and playing fields will be the responsibility of your parish council or an independent trust.
 Contacting the parish council clerk is a good first step.
-You can find a list of parish councils and their contact details on our web page.
+Find a list of parish councils and their contact details.

 Use of Common land, including village greens

 There are some activities you can do on common land without permission.
 Holding events or festivals is not one of them.
 You will still need to get permission.
 Contact your parish council to start with.